noahehall/theBookOfNoah/0current/hashicorp/terraform.md

 - remote state resources: enables access to infrastructure variables (e.g. URI of RDS, etc) from indepedent terraform workspaces
 - output values: organize data to be easily queried and displayed to the terraform user
 - input variables: values that end users can assign to customize the terraform configuration
+- modules: sharable configuration for independent logical infrastructure components in a single directory

 ## core components